BioGeMT/miRBench_paper/code/make_neg_sets/README.md

 - `--ofile` (required):
   Path to the output file where both positive and negative examples will be saved.

+- `--interaction_type` (required):
+  Interaction type for which the input file has previously been filtered.
+One of: 'nonseed', 'canonicalseed', or 'noncanonicalseed'.

 ## Input file format

-The input file must:

-1. Be a tab-separated file (TSV) that is sorted by `noncodingRNA_fam` to ensure correct block-wise processing.
+The input file must be a tab-separated file (TSV) that is sorted by `noncodingRNA_fam` to ensure correct block-wise processing.
-2. Contain the following columns (including but not limited to):
-    - noncodingRNA_fam: miRNA family identifier.
-    - gene_cluster_ID: Cluster ID for genes.
-    - noncodingRNA: miRNA sequence.
-    - Additional columns such as gene, feature, chr, etc.

 ## Output file format